 The Federal Department of Foreign Affairs provides useful information for Swiss citizens seeking employment and working abroad.

 Bilateral agreements between Switzerland and the EU provide Swiss citizens with the right to work and reside in EU/EFTA countries.
-You can contact Swiss representations abroad (embassy and consulate) to find out about the procedure for your destination country.
+To learn more about the procedure, contact your destination’s embassy or consulate in Switzerland.

 The Federal Department of Foreign Affairs website also provides information on the free movement of persons on its web page about working abroad.